 There are two types of input that the batch format can represent: (1) individual, uni-directional flows; and (2) bidirectional connections consisting in turn of one flow per side.
-The type is determined through an initial command: @begin=flow starts a flow flow, and @begin=conn starts a connection.
+The type is determined through an initial command: @begin-flow starts a flow flow, and @begin-conn starts a connection.
 Either form introduces a unique, free-form ID that subsequent commands will then refer to.
 The following commands are supported:

 - @begin-flow FID TYPE PARSER<NL> Initializes a new input flow for parsing, associating the unique ID FID with it.
 TYPE must be either stream for stream-based parsing (think: TCP), or block for parsing each data block independent of others (think: UDP).
-PARSER is the name of the Spicy parser to use for parsing this input flow, given in the same form as with spicy-driver's --parser option (i.e., either as a unit name, a %port, or a %mime-type). - @begin-conn CID TYPE ORIG_FID ORIG_PARSER RESP_FID RESP_PARSER<NL> Initializes a new input connection for parsing, associating the unique connection ID CID with it.
-TYPE must be either stream for stream-based parsing (think: TCP), or block for parsing each data block independent of others (think: UDP).
-ORIG_FID is separate unique ID for the originator-side flow, and ORIG_PARSER is the name of the Spicy parser to use for parsing that flow.
-RESP_FID and RESP_PARSER work accordingly for the responderside flow.
+PARSER is the name of the Spicy parser to use for parsing this input flow, given in the same form as with spicy-driver's --parser option (i.e., either as a unit name, a \port, or a \mime-type). - @begin-conn CID TYPE ORIG\FID ORIG\PARSER RESP\FID RESP\PARSER input connection for parsing, associating the unique connection ID CID with it.
+TYPE must be either stream for stream-based parsing (think: TCP), or block for parsing each data block independent of others (think:

+UDP).
+ORIG\FID is separate unique ID for the originator-side flow, and ORIG\PARSER is the name of the side flow.
 The parsers can be given in the same form as with spicy-driver's --parser option (i.e., either as a unit name, a %port, or a %mime-type). - @data FID SIZE<NL> A block of data for the input flow FID.
 This command must be followed directly by binary data of length SIZE, plus a final newline character.
-The data represents the next chunk of input for the corresponding flow. @data can be used only inside corresponding @begin- and @end- commands bracketing the flow ID. - @end-flow FID<NL> Finalizes parsing of the input flow associated with FID, releasing all state.
+The data represents the next chunk of input for the corresponding flow. @data can be used only inside corresponding @begin-\ and @end-\ commands bracketing the flow ID. - @end-flow FID<NL> Finalizes parsing of the input flow associated with FID, releasing all state.
 This must come only after a corresponding @begin-flow command, and every @begin-flow must eventually be followed by an @end-flow. - @end-conn CID<NL> Finalizes parsing the input connection associated with CID, releasing all state (including for its two flows).
 This must come only after a corresponding @begin-conn command, and every @begin-conn must eventually be followed by an @end-end.